dashkite/dashkite.com/src/www/content/mission/content.md

 We started DashKite to take back the Web.
-But wha does that really mean?
+But what does that really mean?

 ## The Problem